Last updated on December 23rd, 2021

 Keep It Tidy

 Your garden should be kept as tidy as possible.
-Leaves and other debris can cause problems like blocked gutters, so check the garden on a regular basis and sweep up any leaves or fallen twigs before they cause problems.
-Book professional cleans for big jobs outside, like Septic Tank Cleaning.
+Leaves and other debris can cause problems like blocked gutters which will lead to roof damage if allowed to remain blocked.
+Cleaning your gutters can be dangerous to try to handle yourself so you might want to call in the professionals, such as Gutter Cleaning CYPRESS to make sure your gutters are in pristine condition.
+Check the garden on a regular basis and sweep up any leaves or fallen twigs before they cause problems.

 Keep your flower beds weeded and tidy.
 You can use bark to discourage weeds from growing and keep your beds looking neater.
+If you notice issues such as water seepage around your septic system, book a professional for a Septic Tank Cleaning.
 Your lawn should be mowed on a regular basis and any hedges trimmed.
 Any boundary fencing should be kept in good repair too.

 The front garden plays a part in the curb appeal of your home, so you should remember to look after that too, especially if your garden often gets litter blown in from the street.
 If you can, keep your rubbish bins out of sight so they don’t spoil the look of your garden.